vikrant7/tinkerers-laboratory.github.io/documentation/index.md

 search_omit: true
 ---

 Tinkerers' Lab boasts an inventory ranging from tiny resistors to sophisticated machines like CNC Machines, 3D Printer, Heavy Machines like Lathe, Milling, Drill and necessary software assistance.
-For some of these, support documents have been prepared by generous inputs of lab users, to assist other users in using them.
+For some of these, support documents have been prepared by generous inputs of lab users, to assist other users.

 ---
 <ul class="post-list">
-{% for post in site.categories.tl_talks %}
+{% for post in site.categories.documentation %}
   <li>
   	<documentation>
   		<a href="{{ site.url }}{{ post.url }}">